lhzcode/es10-cn/statements-and-declarations.md

     for await ( LeftHandSideExpression of AssignmentExpression ) Statement
 ```

-- It is a Syntax Error if LeftHandSideExpression is either an ObjectLiteral or an ArrayLiteral and if
+- It 是 a Syntax Error if LeftHandSideExpression 是 either an ObjectLiteral or an ArrayLiteral and if
-  LeftHandSideExpression is not covering an AssignmentPattern.
+  LeftHandSideExpression 是 not covering an AssignmentPattern.

-If LeftHandSideExpression is either an ObjectLiteral or an ArrayLiteral and if LeftHandSideExpression is covering an AssignmentPattern then the following rules are not applied.
+If LeftHandSideExpression 是 either an ObjectLiteral or an ArrayLiteral and if LeftHandSideExpression 是 covering an AssignmentPattern then the following rules are not applied.
 Instead, the Early Error rules for AssignmentPattern are used.

-- It is a Syntax Error if AssignmentTargetType of LeftHandSideExpression is not simple.
+- It 是 a Syntax Error if AssignmentTargetType of LeftHandSideExpression 是 not simple.
-- It is a Syntax Error if the LeftHandSideExpression is CoverParenthesizedExpressionAndArrowParameterList : (Expression ) and Expression derives a phrase that would produce a Syntax Error according to these rules if that phrase were substituted for LeftHandSideExpression.
-This rule is recursively applied
+- It 是 a Syntax Error if the LeftHandSideExpression 是 CoverParenthesizedExpressionAndArrowParameterList : (Expression ) and Expression derives a phrase that would produce a Syntax Error according to these rules if that phrase were substituted for LeftHandSideExpression.
+This rule 是 recursively applied

-> NOTE The last rule means that the other rules are applied even if parentheses surround Expression.
+> 注：The last rule means that the other rules are applied even if parentheses surround Expression.

 ```
 IterationStatement :